dataviz-gc/intro-dataviz-summer18/tableau/2018-06-05_Data_Joins_Tableau_Tutorial.md

 It also makes your data much more flexible.
 Let's say you just wanted to look at the Person and the Job tables.
 You wouldn't have the mess with the Pet data at all.
 Smaller tables like this make it much easier to only work with the data you need.

 ## UN Data: Joining on Multiple Variables

+Now let's move on to a more realistic example of when you'll use joins.
+Go to the UN's Population Division's [Download Center](https://esa.un.org/unpd/wpp/Download/Standard/Population/) and toggle over to CSV format.
+This is where the two UN tables in today's Excel Workbook come from.
+Take a look at the instructions to combine tables: "Use the LocID, VarID and Time columns to link the data across the different files, if necessary.
+Note that Time differs between single year (e.g. 1950) and period (e.g. 1950-1955) data."
+These are our join instructions.

+In order to connect these two tables, we have to join on multiple variables.
+Take a moment and think about why.
+If we connect population data for multiple years.

+Let's use this information in Tableau.

+### If We Use an Inner Join (8,190 Records)

+### If We Use a Left Join (41,123 Records)